I'm Eirene and I'm on a journey...

 That's so true.

 I am eleven years old, standing outside my new grammar school, drowning in my oversize blue blazer.
 I am a newly widowed young mother with two tiny infants.
 I am a single parent.
-I am a second wife with a blended family of six children and six grandchildren.
+I am a second wife with a blended family of six children and seven grandchildren.

 I am a backstreet pilgrim.

 What I write

 I write articles on aspects of Christian faith, particularly the struggles many experience with their negative, damaging and painful images of God.

 Through years of wandering I am now encountering a God who I experience as loving and kind and who wants the very best for me.
 A lifetime of knocking around all sorts of churches has taught me one thing – that many people base their images of God on untruths.

 My writing, stemming from over five years of regular conversations with a priest consists of personal reflections on this dichotomy I experience between the messages of God I was fed as a child and the realities of loving mystery I am discovering as an adult.

 I also write about Franciscanism and about the Daily Principles which we base our life of faith around.
 You can't fall out with them really.
 They make sense.

 I write both for myself to exorcise the fundamentalist demons of my childhood, and for others to offer an alternative perspective, hope maybe, for all those alienated by a damaging theology of certainty.